AnamAsghr/anamasghar-2k18-CSM-19-/CapturetheFeatureFlagDetectingFeatureFlagsinOpenSource/readme.md

 ## Abstract:

-Flags are used widely in software developement and are very usefull feature in this project we will detect many flags used in software development.
+Flags are used widely in software development and are very usefull feature in this project we will detect many flags used in software development.

 ## Inroduction:

 Summing up this we can understand that feature flags _(aka. feature toggles)_ are becoming an increasingly important, but also controversial.

 Feature flags give a software organization the power to reduce risk, iterate quicker, and gain more control.

-Feature flags allow you to decouple feature rollout from code deployment..
+Feature flags allow you to decouple feature rollout from code deployment.

 Those are used to show or hide a code of the feature for testing and more purposes.

-## Related Work On Fearure Flag:
+## Related Work On Feature Flag:

- There is lots of disscusion among global developers in area of feature flags and everone uses this technique so ensure best practices in software development.
+ There is lots of disscusion among global developers in area of feature flags and everyone uses this technique so ensure best practices in software development.

  ## Capturing Feature Flag:

- We try to find open source softwares that use flag was very difficult feature and but we did a bit reach and we got goood results that it is widely used and much better to use flags.
+ We try to find open source softwares that use flag was very difficult feature and but we did a bit reach and we got good results that it is widely used and much better to use flags.

  ## Conclusion:

-This research was helped a lot buy softwares developer interviews who use flags and we were surprise to here much better results of using flags in your softwares so everybody should use them,well it helps a lot in maintainibility.
+This research was helped a lot buy software developer interviews who use flags and we were surprise to here much better results of using flags in your softwares so everybody should use them,well it helps a lot in maintainibility.